Business Dissolution Attorney

 Proceedings to dissolve privately held businesses frequently involve the founders of the entities, the founders’ children after the death of the founders, or partnerships between family members or friends.
 As a result, litigants in actions to dissolve closely held businesses often personally identify with, and take pride in, the businesses to a greater extent than do parties in cases for dissolution of publicly held entities.

-In business dissolution litigation in the New York state courts, the bases on which individual owners of privately held business entities may secure court orders legally separating the owners of the entities depend upon the type of corporate entity.
-That is, in New York, the grounds for judicial dissolution of closely held businesses depend upon whether the business is a corporation, a partnership, a limited liability partnership, or a limited liability company.
+In business dissolution litigation in the Manhattan state courts, the bases on which individual owners of privately held business entities may secure court orders legally separating the owners of the entities depend upon the type of corporate entity.
+In Manhattan, NY, the grounds for judicial dissolution of closely held businesses depend upon whether the business is a corporation, a partnership, a limited liability partnership, or a limited liability company.

-In New York, there are two types of dissolution of a corporation: voluntary dissolution, which is relatively simple, and involuntary dissolution, which requires a court proceeding.
-Bases for involuntary dissolution of a New York corporation include (i) deadlock among shareholders and (ii) special circumstances.
+In Manhattan, NY, there are two types of dissolution of a corporation: voluntary dissolution, which is relatively simple, and involuntary dissolution, which requires a court proceeding.
+Bases for involuntary dissolution of a Manhattan-based corporation include (i) deadlock among shareholders and (ii) special circumstances.

-Deadlock Among Shareholders: In a proceeding brought by persons holding 50% of the voting shares of a New York corporation, the court may dissolve the corporation on a showing that:
+Deadlock Among Shareholders: In a proceeding brought by persons holding 50% of the voting shares of a Manhattan corporation, the court may dissolve the corporation on a showing that:

 - The directors are so divided about the management of the corporation’s affairs that the votes required for action by the board of directors cannot be obtained;